 Wanneroo is growing, fast!
-But how can we manage growth, protect our environment, and maintain a sense of community?
+But how can we manage growth, protect our environment, and

-A smart Wanneroo will collect, analyse and share data from multiple channels to 'sense' the City's environment and inform decisions.
+A smart Wanneroo will collect, analyse and share environment and inform decisions.
 For example, using real-time water use data to help detect leaks, visual analysis of transport routes to ease congestion, digital community forums and more to help citizens, developers and government connect and innovate.
-Strategies and opportunities we will explore and pursue include:

-1 Enhancing community input into the design/ planning processes by exploring the use of innovative tools and data sharing including the RailSmart Project.

-Promoting community connection and activation in new and existing developments and precincts by advocating for greater digital connectivity throughout the region.

-- 3 Ensuring a foundation of digital infrastructure for smart service delivery by working with local planners, experts, and developers to implement smart and sustainable development and building guidelines for new developments. - Supporting the rollout of smart technologies as standard and the upgrading of existing assets by developing a smart city asset framework and accompanying smart asset management system.
+- Enhancing community input into the design/ planning processes by exploring the use of innovative tools and data sharing including the RailSmart Project. - Promoting community connection and activation in new and existing developments and precincts by advocating for greater digital connectivity throughout the region. - Ensuring a foundation of digital infrastructure for smart service delivery by working with local planners, experts, and developers to implement smart and sustainable development and building guidelines for new developments. - Supporting the rollout of smart technologies as standard and the upgrading of existing assets by developing a smart city asset framework and accompanying smart asset management system.